fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

     plt.show()

 This is much better.
-The Gaussian modulation of the input signal is clearly visible.
-There's also a noticeable time delay before it reaches the output, with an attenuation by one or two orders of magnitude.
+The Gaussian modulation of the input signal is evident.
+There's also a noticeable time delay before it reaches the output, with an attenuation of one or two orders of magnitude.
 Both are expected.

 .. image:: images/Parallel_Plate_Capacitor_Waveguide/port1_vt_early.svg
    :width: 49%

-Time-domain usage of openEMS is best-suited with custom excitation signals.
+Time-domain usage of openEMS is most useful for custom excitation signals.
-For example, one use case is to study the Time-Domain Transmission and Time-Domain Reflection (TDT/TDR) characteristics of the DUT directly in time domain, which is out of the scope of this tutorial.
-Hence, this tutorial advocates for relying on mature frequency-domain analysis tools based on S-parameters (which are possible to use in time-domain transient simulations as well), as FDTD typically uses wideband Gaussian excitation signals that are difficult to interpret in the time domain anyway.
+For example, one use case is to study the Time-Domain Transmission and Time-Domain Reflection (TDT/TDR) characteristics of the DUT directly in the time domain, which is beyond the scope of this tutorial.
+Hence, this tutorial advocates relying on mature frequency-domain analysis tools based on S-parameters (which can also be used in time-domain transient simulations as well), as FDTD typically uses wideband Gaussian excitation signals that are difficult to interpret in the time domain anyway.